Biophysics: History

+The term biophysics was originally introduced by Karl Pearson in 1892.

+William T. Bovie (1882–1958) is credited as a leader of the field's further development in the mid-20th century.
+He was a leader in developing electrosurgery.

 The popularity of the field rose when the book What Is Life? by Erwin Schrödinger was published.
 Since 1957, biophysicists have organized themselves into the Biophysical Society which now has about 9,000 members over the world.

 Some authors such as Robert Rosen criticize biophysics on the ground that the biophysical method does not take into account the specificity of biological phenomena.

 Focus as a subfield

 While some colleges and universities have dedicated departments of biophysics, usually at the graduate level, many do not have university-level biophysics departments, instead having groups in related departments such as biochemistry, cell biology, chemistry, computer science, engineering, mathematics, medicine, molecular biology, neuroscience, pharmacology, physics, and physiology.
 Depending on the strengths of a department at a university differing emphasis will be given to fields of biophysics.
 What follows is a list of examples of how each department applies its efforts toward the study of biophysics.
 This list is hardly all inclusive.
 Nor does each subject of study belong exclusively to any particular department.
 Each academic institution makes its own rules and there is much overlap between departments.